antimatter15/templating/README.md

 Note that the last three examples demonstrate a sort of unexpected behavior.
 The function call pattern takes precedence over the include-until-whitespace behavior, because I dont really feel bothered by it and don't feel like fixing it.

+And if you don't feel like doing JS stuff, you can also do some neat things like ifs and loops

+    @explosive?
+      OH NOES! <strong>RUUUNNN</strong>
+    @else
+      Well, i guess it's safe. <em>let's poke it!</em>
+    @/

+    @if(boom)
+      No comment.
+    @end

+Here you can see that there are two ways to start an if.
+You can postfix it with a ? or you can start it with if()

+There are also two ways of ending a block.
+You can @end or @/.
+Both are the same, but one's shorter.

+What about looping arrays and objects?
+It can do that too.

+    @each(numbers, number)
+      @number is a magical number, presumably a real number.
+    @/

+    @each(pets, name, index)
+      Aww, look at how cute @name is!
+He is my @index+1;'th pet So now that I've demonstrated there's nothing interesting about this solution, go on and leave this document before I explain to you something that's utterly useless and that you shouldn't use.